 Historically, primary care practice has played an important role in vaccine delivery.
 Because many patients have received their vaccines from their primary care practice, these same practices may play a crucial role in the COVID-19 immunization dissemination and delivery.
 Whether primary care physicians provide the vaccine, or only provide immunization counseling, their role may help assure successful delivery of the COVID-19 vaccines to communities across the nation, including rural and remote communities.
-In addition to physically administering vaccinations, PCPs can provide clinical and personal support to enable patients to understand their current COVID-19 immunologic status, how that may impact their vaccine decisions, and to counter vaccine hesitancy and misinformation.
-Manufacturers already deliver vaccines and Medicare has individual provider and practice billing information for primary care practices that provide vaccines, therefore, a distribution list
+In addition to physically administering vaccinations, PCPs can provide clinical and personal support to enable patients to understand their current COVID-19 immunologic status, how that may impact their vaccine decisions, and to counter vaccine hesitancy and misinformation.16 Manufacturers already deliver vaccines and Medicare has individual provider and practice billing information for primary care practices that provide vaccines, therefore, a distribution list is ready-made.
+Using the current

 Table 2.
-Vaccination Visits by Provider Type in Medical Expenditure Panel Survey, 2013-2017
+Vaccination Visits by Provider Type inMedical Expenditure Panel Survey, 2013-2017